furkancosgun/EITHER-FOR-ABAP/README.md

 # EITHER FOR ABAP

-`EITHER FOR ABAP` is a design pattern used in ABAP programming to standardize the management of results and error messages.
-This pattern helps in handling operations that can either succeed with a result or fail with an error message.
+`EITHER FOR ABAP` is a design pattern used in ABAP programming to standardize the management of results and errors.
+This pattern helps in handling operations that can either succeed with a result or fail with an error, which can be of various types.

 ## License